Gruppo Campari's Bottling Facility, Kentucky, United States of America

 The bottling plant is located at the company's existing site in Lawrenceburg and serves as the principal distillery unit for the Wild Turkey brand.
 The site is situated about 250 yards from the company's existing distillery site in Lawrenceburg.

 The existing Wild Turkey distillery in Lawrenceburg had a captive packaging line, but the same was suspended from use in 2006.
 The new packaging facility has replaced the closed down captive plant.
 The capacity of the new plant is sufficient to meet the packaging needs of the distillery's entire output.

 Gruppo Campari has initiated a series of expansions since purchasing the Wild Turkey brand.
 It launched a $50m expansion at the distillery in 2011 to almost double the production capacity of the distillery.

 Container systems produced at the packaging and bottling plant

-The plant will be equipped to produce container systems of various sizes, including 50ml, 750ml, 1L, 1.75ml and special editions.
+The plant is equipped to produce container systems of various sizes, including 50ml, 750ml, 1l, 1.75ml and special editions.